jenkins-x/jx-docs/content/en/v3/develop/faq/chatops.md

 It can be useful to have multiple pipelines to perform different kinds of long running tests on Pull Requests. e.g. running the same test suite using different databases, microservice configurations or underlying infrastructure.

-In Jenkins X you can create a custom `Scheduler` resource in your [jx boot](/docs/getting-started/setup/boot/) configuration (in `env/templates/myscheduler.yaml`) which you can add multiple named contexts in the `presubmits` section.
+In JayeX you can create a custom `Scheduler` resource in your [jx boot](/docs/getting-started/setup/boot/) configuration (in `env/templates/myscheduler.yaml`) which you can add multiple named contexts in the `presubmits` section.
 Then for each context name make sure you have a file called `jenkins-x-${context}.yml` in your project.

-Then Jenkins X will invoke each context on demand via `/test mycontext` or automatically if you enable `alwaysRun: true`.
+Then JayeX will invoke each context on demand via `/test mycontext` or automatically if you enable `alwaysRun: true`.

 You can see how we define lots of [parallel testing contexts in the version stream here](https://github.com/jenkins-x/environment-tekton-weasel-dev/blob/f377a72498282de9ee49b807b4d5ba74321a4fab/env/templates/jx-versions-scheduler.yaml#L18) which all run in parallel and report their status on each pull request on the [version stream](/about/concepts/version-stream/)